sachinchoolur/lightGallery/README.md

      plugins: [lgZoom, lgAutoplay, lgComment, lgFullscreen , lgHash, lgPager, lgRotate, lgShare, lgThumbnail, lgVideo] });
 ```
 - Removed in-built support for Dailymotion VK.
-We Will be adding separate plugins for DailyMotion and Vimeo support
+We Will be adding separate plugins for DailyMotion and VK support
 - Added Wistia support
 - HTML videos - Videos can be passed via data-video attribute instead of passing it via hidden div
 ```HTML